squid-cache/squid-cache.github.io/Features/DynamicSslCert.rst

 '''Phase 4''': Support disk caching of generated certificates.
 The disk cache is maintained by the helper processes generating the certificates.

 '''Phase 5''': Sync with current Squid code and release.

+The above phases have been completed, and the corresponding Squid v3.1 patch passed a preliminary squid-dev review.
+We need to port the code to trunk and commit in time for v3.2 branching.

 ----
 CategoryFeature